Vyral/base-template/_posts/2018-11-12-3-reasons-why-nobody-is-buying-your-home.md

 <p style="text-align: center;"><em>Why are some sellers unable to sell?
 Let’s look at the three main reasons.</em></p>

 After you hire a real estate agent who hammers a sign in your yard and lists your home, you assume it’s going to sell, right?
-Unfortunately, this isn’t the case; many listings don’t find a buyer, leaving sellers to wonder why they’re now stuck in a home that nobody wants to purchase. **Here are the top three reasons why your home isn’t selling:**
+Unfortunately, this isn’t the case&#151;many listings don’t find a buyer, leaving sellers to wonder why they’re now stuck in a home that nobody wants to purchase. **Here are the top three reasons why your home isn’t selling:**

 **1. Price.** It’s best to compare this to shopping for clothing at your favorite retail outlet.
 How often do you find yourself being drawn toward the clearance aisle or looking at those lucrative tags that shout “SALE” at you?
 These clothes were sent to the discount bin through a variety of factors—they were offered to buyers, rejected due to a high cost or unappealing style, and found their prices slashed. **Keep your home off the proverbial sale rack.** Price your home properly to begin; it’s statistically proven to net sellers more money.
 Doing otherwise could see you waiting months or even years for the right buyer to come along.